poiyomi/PoiyomiDocs/docs/general/faq.md

 **For v8+**, Roughness goes in [Reflections & Specular](../shading/reflections-and-specular.md).

 Open Packed Maps by clicking on the triangle and place the Roughness in the [G Smoothness Map](../shading/reflections-and-specular.md#packed-maps) slot.
 It is important that you checkmark `Invert` so that it matches the Unity PBR Shading Pipeline.
-Refer to the Documentation Page for more info.
+[Refer to the Documentation Page](../shading/reflections-and-specular.md#packed-maps) for more information.

 ### How do I test AudioLink in Poiyomi Shaders?